edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

   * IP address and port of the vCenter Server.
   * Accound credential for the vCenter Server with sufficient privileges.
-  * Name of the &#8220;Datacenter&#8221; that contains the clusters and name of the clusters that will be managed by OpenStack.
+  * Name of the "Datacenter" that contains the clusters and name of the clusters that will be managed by OpenStack.
   * Search pattern for datastores that will be used by OpenStack.
 Leave this field blank to use all datastores or if you only have a single data store.

 <div id="attachment_870" style="width: 710px" class="wp-caption aligncenter">